 Physiotherapy and Pilates can help with lower back and pelvic pain during pregnancy.
 We can advise on safe aerobic, strengthening and movement programs.

 Latest from our blog

 Pilates-based rehabilitation by a Physiotherapist in Downtown Toronto

 We have two programs of care, depending on the nature of your injury and condition.
 All sessions are one-on-one by either our Physiotherapist/Stott Pilates Rehabilitation Instructor and also our Senior Pilates Instructors.
 Treatments are not limited to Pilates-based exercise.
 We also treat using manual therapy: joint and soft tissue mobilizations; taping and pain management techniques.
 Your physiotherapist will advise you what treatment program is best for your injury/condition.

-Due to Covid-19 restrictions all physiotherapy assessments and treatment will be by tele-conferencing.
-All appointments and follow-up sessions will be with the physiotherapist.
-There are no follow-up sessions with Pilates instructors by tele-conferencing.
-Tele-rehabilitation consists of matwork, body-weight, yoga and Pilates exercises.
+Due to Covid-19 restrictions all physiotherapy treatments and follow-ups will be by delivered directly by your physiotherapist.
+There are no follow-up sessions with Pilates instructors.
+If you prefer virtual/video appointments, these consists of matwork, body-weight, yoga and Pilates exercises.
 We can use equipment and props you have at home.
 It’s time to get creative!
 Therapeutic exercise is shown to be the most effective solution for acute and chronic pain.